-The listed staff (App.1) have received "Team-Teach" training which reinforces the essential verbal and non-verbal skills required in a crisis situation.
+Most staff have received "Team-Teach" training which reinforces the essential verbal and non-verbal skills required in a crisis situation.
 However, if an incident should arise which is potentially dangerous all staff should use common sense and discretion to deal with it safely.
 Use of agreed physical handling/restraint will be a last resort.
 "Team-Teach techniques seek to avoid injury to the service-user, but it is possible that bruising or scratching may occur accidentally, and these are not to be seen necessarily as a failure of professional technique, but a regrettable and infrequent side effect of ensuring that the service-user remains safe."
 (George Matthews - Director)

-Any children on the Additional Needs register known or likely to come into this category should have the possible need for physical restraint included in their Additional Needs Plan/Individual behaviour Plan.
+Any children with Additional Needs known or likely to come into this category should have the possible need for physical restraint included in their SSP or Individual Behaviour Plan.
 This should be brought to the attention of the parent/carer and signed.